 The last 12-months has seen several high-profile data breaches.
 In Europe, data protection has been under the microscope for 24-months in the run-up to the now active General Data Protection Regulation (GDPR).
-Now in a similar vein, in South Africa, organizations are beginning to prepare for the announcement and implementation of the Protection Of Personal Information Act (POPI).
+Now in a similar vein, in South Africa, organisations are beginning to prepare for the announcement and implementation of the Protection Of Personal Information Act (POPI).

 The latest breach making headlines in South Africa is the news that just under a million personal records have been leaked online.
-The effects of this breach could see fraud on the rise and for the organization at fault, customer confidence is certain to be low.
+The effects of this breach could see fraud on the rise and for the organisation at fault, customer confidence is certain to be low.
 Security Analyst and Consultant, Troy Hunt, founder of haveibeenpwned was able to identify the breach which was communicated to technology news publication iAfrikan.

 The leak of approximately 934,000 personal records contained highly sensitive information including:

 - Email addresses

 The data was later revealed to have leaked from an unsecured web server belonging to traffic fine organisation, ‘ViewFines’.

 Global breach landscape

 Global data breaches have been on the rise and it is not uncommon to read stories of organisations who have lost data to a breach.
 In South Africa, breaches have also been on the rise and in 2017 the country saw its largest-ever data breach when the firm Dracore Data Sciences leaked a huge 75 million records from a database.
 This breach was also related to an unsecured web server and was said to have contained the personal records of 60 million South African citizens.

 For a breach with global effect, you must look no further than taxi giant, Uber.
 With both drivers and customers across the globe, Uber holds an enormous amount of sensitive information.
 In 2017, the firm admitted that a year prior it had suffered a hack, in which 2 unnamed individuals had managed to access the records of over 55 million users (drivers and customers alike).